reitzig/ltx2any/README.md

 You can print a complete list of useful but optional gems and binaries by calling ltx2any with the `--dependencies` option; some provide improved speed or usability, others are necessary for only some engines or extensions.

+See [here](https://github.com/akerbos/ltx2any/wiki) for slightly more elaborate installation instructions.

 ### Basic Use ###